Now – Sept. 3, 2018

 - Sean has more than four tons of LEGO bricks in his Brooklyn studio.

-- Sean signs a white LEGO brick and places it in a hidden location on each of his sculptures.
+- Artist Sean Kenney signs a white LEGO brick and places it in a hidden location on each of his sculptures.